My dear sweet babies,

 Then you started working on coordinating your hand movement to purposefully move toward an object and grab at it.
 We put you both on an activity mat/gym and you guys have learned to bring your hands up to and around the hanging toys.
 You concentrate very hard and move pretty slowly.
 I find this very exciting and fascinating to watch, as you learn that your body can move and that you can control it.
 Now you like to hold the Winkel toy and the Taggies rattle.

 We put you in an exersaucer for the first time a couple weeks ago.
 You’re still way too small for it; you kind of lean onto the side.
-Emmett, you only had eyes for the hanging toys and reached for them.
-Malcolm, you found the buttons that light up and make noise.
+E, you only had eyes for the hanging toys and reached for them.
+M, you found the buttons that light up and make noise.
 And right away you figured out how to push them!
 You sat there focused on moving your fingers and hands to brush and push the buttons!
 I was amazed.

 Beyond the exersaucer, we’ve expanded your toy/contraption collection even more.
 We finally started using the swing and thankfully you love it and always calm down if you’re fussy.